buananetpbun/buananetpbun.github.io/README.md

 Mikrotik RouterOS Script Unofficial        https://buananetpbun.github.io

-MIKROTIK [ script ] ROUTEROS

-We compile all the scripts we find on the internet and summarize them into one centralized database, we are not saying this script we created it, but we will still list the source from which we found it.

-Enjoy the most complete script to make it easier for you to learn Mikrotik RouterOS scripts!

 <a target="_blank" href="https://buananetpbun.github.io/mikrotik/" >buananetpbun.github.io/mikrotik</a> by <a target="_blank" href="https://buananetpbun.github.io" >buananetpbun.github.io</a>
 </pre>

 <img style="float:right; padding-top:10px" src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fbuananetpbun.github.io%2F&count_bg=%23C83D3D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false" alt="Hits"/>